Mobile-Telematics/TelematicsApp-iOS/README.md

 configName | Default Your app configuration name.
 Not need to change, you can use any of your choice.
-By default `TelematicsApp_Configuration` instanceId | Unique ID code for the application to work. `Required!` instanceKey | Unique KEY code for the application to work. `Required!` userServiceRootURL | Basic https address for user authentication to work with`UserService API`.
-You will also need to get the keys to work with`HEREmaps API`to view the details of user trips.
+By default `TelematicsApp_Configuration` instanceId | Unique ID code for the application to work. `Required!` instanceKey | Unique KEY code for the application to work. `Required!` statisticServiceURL | Basic https address to work with `Statistics` and `Scorings` APIs.
 By default, we provide you https-address of our `TEST` servers for debugging.
-Before release your app, you can get the addresses to enter `PRODUCTION` environment statisticServiceURL | Basic https address to work with `Statistics` and `Scorings` APIs.
-By default, we provide you https-address of our `TEST` servers for debugging.
-Before the release your app, you can get the addresses to enter `PRODUCTION` environment leaderboardServiceRootURL | Basic https address to work with the user leaderboard and `Leaderboard API`. needGeneratePassword | When you create your app, we provide you with a `TEST` environment.
-In the `TEST` environment we DO NOT SEND ONE-TIME PASSWORD VIA SMS OR EMAIL. `needGeneratePassword` - BOOL parameter, which allows you at the stage of creating your application not to generate a password for new users, but to use any password that you specify in the `defaultUserPassword` section.
-By default for debug `false` - not need generate password! defaultUserPassword | Default password for testing.
-By default 123456 for `TEST` environment.
-When you release your app in the `PRODUCTION` environment, the defaultUserPassword is not specified. mapsAppIdKey | App Id for `HEREmaps API` mapsAppCode | App Code for `HEREmaps API` mapsLicenseKey | License key for `HEREmaps API`
+Before the release your app, you can get the addresses to enter `PRODUCTION` environment leaderboardServiceRootURL | Basic https address to work with the user leaderboard and `Leaderboard API`. mapsAppIdKey | App Id for `HEREmaps API` mapsAppCode | App Code for `HEREmaps API` mapsLicenseKey | License key for `HEREmaps API`